San Francisco Chinese New Year Festival and Parade

-The San Francisco Chinese New Year Festival and Parade is an annual event in San Francisco.
+The San Francisco Chinese New Year Festival and Parade is an annual event in San Francisco, California, United States.
 Held for approximately two weeks following the first day of the Chinese New Year, it combines elements of the Chinese Lantern Festival with a typical American parade.
 First held in 1851, along what are today Grant Avenue and Kearny Street, it is the oldest and one of the largest events of its kind outside of Asia, and one of the largest Asian cultural events in North America.
 The parade route begins on Market Street and terminates in Chinatown.

-Highlights of the parade include floats, lion dancers, elementary school groups in costume, marching bands, stilt walkers, Chinese acrobats, and a Golden Dragon.
+Highlights of the parade include floats, lion dancers, school groups in costume, marching bands, stilt walkers, Chinese acrobats, and a Golden Dragon.
 Observers can expect to hear at least 600,000 firecrackers, and are advised to bring ear plugs.

 The Golden Dragon is one of the highlights of the parade, considered the "Grand Finale" of the parade.
 It is made in Foshan, China and is 268 feet long, and takes a team of 100 men and women from the martial arts group Leung's White Crane Lion and Dragon Dance Association to carry it.

 The parade is hosted by the San Francisco Chinese Chamber of Commerce.
 Corporate sponsors have included Southwest Airlines and Alaska Airlines.
 A similar street festival, the Autumn Moon Festival, has been held annually in Chinatown since 1991 to celebrate the Mid-Autumn or Moon Festival, approximately six months after the New Year festival and parade, and is hosted by the Chinatown Merchants Association of San Francisco.